armory/docs-cdaas/content/en/get-started/quickstart.md

 ---
-title: Armory CD-as-a-Service Quickstart
+title: Quickstart
 linktitle: Quickstart
 description: >
-  Install the Armory Continuous Deployment-as-a-Service CLI, connect your Kubernetes cluster with a single command, and deploy an sample app using a traffic split.
+  Quickly get started using Armory CD-as-a-Service.
+In this Install the CLI, connect your Kubernetes cluster with a single command, and deploy a sample app using a traffic split.
 Learn deployment file syntax.
 weight: 2
 categories: ["Get Started", "Guides"]
 tags: ["Deployment", "Quickstart"]